 - Policy recommendations to make systems more disposed to crop diversification.

-The conference programme includes:
+The conference programme included:

 - Presentations from five keynote speakers with a wealth of knowledge and experience in agricultural and food system diversification